 - Avoid exceeding your vehicle's load limit.
-This puts excess stress on the engine, brakes, and many other parts of you vehicle.
-The load limit is shown on the tire information label on the driver's doorjamb. - Operate your vehicle on reasonable roads within the legal speed limit. - Drive your vehicle regularly over a distance of several miles (kilometers). - Always use unleaded gasoline with the proper octane rating (see page 124).
+This puts excess stress on the engine, brakes, and many other vehicle parts.
+The load limit is shown on the tire information label on the driver's doorjamb. - Operate your vehicle on reasonable roads within the legal speed limit. - Drive your vehicle regularly over a distance of several miles (kilometers). - Always use unleaded gasoline with the proper octane rating (see page 130).